foundriesio/docs/source/reference-manual/security/imx-generic-custom-keys.rst

 fast authentication PKI tree`_.

 .. warning:: It is critical that the keys created in this process must be stored in a secure and safe place.
-When the keys are fused to the board, that board will only boot signed images.
+Once the keys are fused to the board and it is closed, that board will only boot signed images.
 So the keys are required in future steps.

 Generate the MfgTools scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^